-It's nice when you can just pop clothes in, press a button and come back to them perfectly clean and dry – no stains, detergent residue, or unexpected shades of colour.
+Movement aside, it's also nice when you can just pop clothes in, press a button and come back to them perfectly clean and dry – no stains, detergent residue, or unexpected shades of colour.

 Luckily, washing machines aren't that complicated – a simple problem is often behind most issues.
 Learn how to deal with them, and you'll save a lot of money on service and call-out fees over the years.

-- Wipe out the inside of the door seal to clean off mould and scrud (the detergent deposits that can built up inside your machine).
+- Wipe out the inside of the door seal to clean off mould and scrud (the detergent deposits that can built up inside your machine)

-- Clean the lint filter (if fitted).
+- Clean the lint filter if you have a top loader machine (if fitted)

 - If you only wash in cold water, run a cleaning cycle or run the machine empty on its hottest cycle with a bit of detergent.
-This will help clear out scrud.
+This will help clear out scrud

-- If you notice any scrud build-up inside the drum, remove it with hot soapy water, a sponge and a bit of elbow grease.
+- If you notice any scrud build-up inside the drum, remove it with hot soapy water, a sponge and a bit of elbow grease

-- Scrub detergent out of nooks and crannies with a toothbrush, and don't forget about the detergent dispenser.
+- Scrub detergent out of nooks and crannies with a toothbrush, and don't forget about the detergent dispenser

 Some of the insoluble ingredients in detergents and some dirt may not always get washed out, particularly if you wash using a low-water program.

-Follow these steps if you're finding there's residue remaining after your final rinse:
+Follow these steps if you're finding there's residue remaining after your final rinse.

 - Check you're not overloading your machine